Jimmy Buffett brought us Margaritaville. Former MLB Spring Training sites? Let’s call them, Nostalgiaville. Littered

 last 20 years!

-are so many former spring training sites scattered across Grapefruit Country, here’s my starting lineup, followed by
+former spring training sites scattered across Grapefruit Country, here’s my starting lineup, followed by a few bench

 One of four former spring training ballparks in this list on the U.S. National Register of Historic